AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 3. Enter R for the Voucher Type (2,a) field.

-4. Press <Enter>.
+4. Press &lt;Enter&gt;.
 The Invoice Pay Date Maintenance screen appears, unless one of the following messages is displayed:
    - Voucher has not been posted.
 Refer to Editing An Invoice Batch for information about changing the pay date, due date and payment type of an invoice before it is posted.
    - Voucher Already Paid.
 Refer to Working With Invoice Voucher Inquiry for information about displaying the payment details of vendor invoices.